Skip Navigation Links

 WTPZ81-85 KNHC (MIATCVEP1-5) – E. Pacific

-The representation of watches/warnings in the Atlantic basin TCV is provided only in terms of zones; as a result the TCV can only convey an approximate description of the watch/warning areas.
+The representation of watches/warnings in the National TCV is provided only in terms of NWS zones; as a result the TCV can only convey an approximate description of the watch/warning areas.
 The precise lateral extent of tropical cyclone wind watches and warnings along the coastline is specified by breakpoints in the Tropical Cyclone Public Advisory.
 The precise extent of storm surge watches/warnings is specified in gridded form through the National Digital Forecast Database (NDFD).
-The Atlantic National TCV will contain a disclaimer indicating where the precise extent of tropical cyclone watches and warnings can be found.
+The National TCV will contain a disclaimer indicating where the precise extent of tropical cyclone watches and warnings can be found.

-The TCV will be issued with all routine, intermediate, and special advisories if US watches or warnings are continued, posted, changed, or canceled.
+The National TCV will be issued with all routine, intermediate, and special advisories if US watches or warnings are continued, posted, changed, or canceled.

 When active, the most current Tropical Cyclone Valid Time Event Code (VTEC) product can be found on the NHC home page.